Lordjiggyx/SQA/CodeReviews/CodeReviewBestPractices.md

 </p>

 ### Communicate clear goals and expectations of reviewers
  To ensure that reviews are consistent Reviewers should be given a checklist of what to look for during a review.
-The checklist should contain the following critrea of what they should be looking for as reviewers :
+The checklist should contain the following criteria of what they should be looking for as reviewers :

  #### Design
 * When looking at the design of the code the reviewer should be asking themselves these questions :